hideckies/shcgen/README.md

 ## Prerequisites

-Before using `shcgen`, you need to have the following installed:
+Before using `shcgen`, we need to have the following installed:

 - `nasm`